modal-labs/modal-vibe/README.md

 ## Structure
-- `main.py` is the entrypoint to running Modal Vibe on Modal
+- `main.py` is the entrypoint that runs the FastAPI controller that serves the web app and manages the sandbox apps.
+- `core` contains the logic for `SandboxApp` model and LLM logic.
+- `sandbox` contains a small HTTP server that gets put inside every Sandbox that's created, as well as some sandbox lifecycle management code.
 - `web` contains the Modal Vibe website that users see and interact with, as well as the api server that manages Sandboxes.
-- `sandbox` contains a small HTTP server that gets put inside every Sandbox that's created, as well as some sandbox lifecycle management code.

 ## How to run
 Set-up the local environment.

 ```bash